Vankata453/supertux-launcher/README.md

 # SuperTux Launcher

-The easiest way to enjoy the SuperTux versions you love!
+An easy way to enjoy the SuperTux versions you love!
 Made with ElectronJS.

 SuperTux Launcher is a SuperTux fan-made application, which allows players to install, launch and manage many different SuperTux versions on one (currently only
 Windows) device.